 "All you have to do," one of the navs explained, "is to key in any multiple of 50 and press the Enter key.
 Watch."

 He demonstrated the various options and 'made' several successful soft landings as well as some disastrous ones.
 Text messages on the screen indicated "Goodbye forever", "You've crashed and are all dead", or "Congratulations, you've landed safely", as appropriate.
-I was underwhelmed.
-Actually there was no lower case; everything came up on the screen in capitals.
+I was underwhelmed!
+Actually, there was no lower case so everything came up on the screen in capitals.
 There were no graphics, no sound, no instructions, no advice on fuel consumption or weight, sorry mass, of the rocket: it was all guesswork.
 After each iteration, one had to key in 'CLS', whereupon the screen went blank momentarily before displaying a flashing green ">" symbol at the top left hand corner.
 The navigators knew how to make successful soft landings because they had programmed the machine.
 They could not understand why I had no interest in trying the programme for myself.

 "Typical pilot" someone muttered and then, to my relief, the ADC came in and summoned me to the AOC's office.

 The AOC made it abundantly clear to me that I would be responsible to him alone, and not the Station Commander at RAF Marham, for all aspects of Victor tanker flying operations.
 To do that I and my three specialists, a navigator plotter, a navigator radar/refuelling operator, and an air electronics officer, were to carry out regular flight and ground checks on the crews of the three Victor tanker squadrons (55, 57 and 214) and the pilots on the Victor Simulator Squadron, and additionally make recommendations to the AOC on any matters affecting tanker operations that I saw fit - he emphasised the "any matters" bit.
 How I carried out those orders was entirely up to me.
 The AOC did not ask me to comment on my orders; he dismissed me with a smile, a "Good luck", and a handshake.
+It was all over in about five minutes!

-The first thing I noticed at Marham after taking up the appointment on 1 January 1975 was that the four of us on the VSU could no longer pop into any of the three squadron crew rooms just for a coffee and a chat.
+The first thing I noticed at Marham after taking up the appointment was that the four of us on the VSU could no longer pop into any of the three squadron crew rooms just for a coffee and a chat.
 "You and any member of your team may call in for a social visit at any time you wish, Tony," Wing Commander Al Sutherland, OC 57 Squadron, told me one day in my first week when I was in his crew room uninvited, "but you must ask me in advance so I, or one of my flight commanders, can be present.
 Look at it from my point of view: you work for the AOC now - I work for the Station Commander.
 I need to know what you're up to."
 I could see his point.

-I was required to fly with each Victor captain once per year and supervise a flight simulator sortie once per year with each of the three or four simulator instructors.
+I was required to fly with each Victor captain once per year and supervise a flight simulator sortie once per year with each of the three or four flight simulator instructors.
 My three staff on the VSU had similar tasks pertaining to their own aircrew category.
-In addition to those duties, there were sundry other tasks for me: checks of flight supervisory officers; checks of experienced co-pilots who were being considered for captaincies; and the renewal of pilots' instrument ratings.
+In addition to those duties, there were sundry additional tasks for me: checks of flight supervisory officers; checks of experienced co-pilots who were being considered for captaincies; and the renewal of pilots' instrument ratings.

-I was also ex officio CFS Agent for all the Victor tanker force pilots: in that capacity I worked for the Commandant of the RAF's Central Flying School, then based at RAF Little Rissington.
+I was also ex officio CFS Agent for all the Victor tanker force pilots.
+In that capacity I worked for the Commandant of the RAF's Central Flying School, then based at RAF Little Rissington.
 As CFS Agent I was responsible for the flying standards of all Victor pilots, and for issuing, renewing, and upgrading the QFI category held by any of the Victor captains who were former flying instructors.
 Clearly, I was going to get considerably more flying than I had done on either of my previous Victor squadrons and that pleased me.